+Gorgievski, Moriano, and Bakker (2014) defines entrepreneurial performance as an analysis of employee work habits done on certain points to determine the extent to which the objectives and expectations have been met.
 Landzani and Van Vuuren (2002) states that entreprenurial performance is based on the utilization of existing opportunities and development of business ideas.
 Van Vuuren and Botha (2010) considers that the achievement would be associated with entrepreneurial success in that role.
-Enterpreneurs who have a high motivation for achievement were better able to face the challenges, manage all resources to be assistance, and enhance its capabilities.
-Entrepreneurial performance of students can be measured by several indicators: 1.
-Oosterbek, Praag, and Ijsseltein (2007) say that an entrepreneur will benefit from the high value of need for achievement by means of striving for better performance and competing if needed.
-They built a company with professional goals in their minds.
-They put a high standard for the company target and give the best effort in order to achieve those targets.
-2. Molaei, Zali, Mobaraki, and Farsi (2013) says that entrepreneurs either have a view of intuition and analysis requires enthusiasm and passion to be able to progress from level to get the chance to develop into a level of entrepreneurial intentions.
+Enterpreneurs who have a high motivation for achievement were better able to face the challenges, to manage all resources that provide assistance, and to enhance its capabilities.
+Entrepreneurial performance of students can be measured by several indicators:

+- Oosterbek, Praag, and Ijsseltein (2007) say that entrepreneurs will benefit from high value of need for achievement by means of striving and - need for achievement by means of striving and competing for better performance.
+They built professional goals in their minds.
+They put a high standard for targets and give their best effort in order to achieve those targets. - 2.
+Molaei, Zali, Mobaraki, and Farsi (2013) says that entrepreneurs either have a view of intuition and analysis requires enthusiasm and passion to be able to progress from level to get the chance to develop into a level of entrepreneurial intentions.
 A good entrepreneur will have good enthusiasm about entrepreneurship that will take advantage of entrepreneurial opportunities that exist.

 Dhliwayo and Van Vuuren (2007) states that entrepreneurship will ultimately culminate in the creation or realization of entrepreneurial and management strategic plans that achieve the best performance.
 A person who is self-employed, who is determined to have good performance, because a person who can realize and execute planning well is proof that the entrepreneurial performance is very good.
-The Framework
+The research framework is shown on Figure 1.